COG LCD with Negative Mode LCD

 I received a call from an engineer who was designing a battery powered C02 sensor with a digital display.
 He had settled on a segmented display with a combination of seven segments and icons.
 The display was to have light colored letters with a dark black background, also called negative mode.
 The backlight would either be blue or white LED.

 Note: Negative mode LCD means that the characters are light colored and the background is dark.
 Negative mode LCDs must have the backlight ON to read the display.

 The overall dimension of the glass was 50mm in the X and 70mm in the Y. It was still early in the design stage, so the number of segments ranged from 82 to 88.

-From this information, we were able to create the first draft drawing of this LCD module as seen below.
+From this information, we were able to create the first draft drawing of this LCD module.

 Since Focus Displays will customize this display to match the requirements of the engineer, the next step was to define the details of the LCD module.